veg/service-datamonkey/docs/TESTING.md

 ## Integration Testing

 Integration tests verify that different components work together correctly.
-These tests may interact with external services like Slurm or Redis.
+These tests may interact with external services like Slurm.

 ### Testing Modes